re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 ```

-This configuration marks `pending_orders_per_customers` model to be monitored and uses column named: `time_created` as timestamp column when computing stats.
+This configuration makes the` pending_orders_per_customers` model monitored by re_data and uses column named: `time_created` as timestamp column when computing re_data stats.

-Apart from that we also optionally configured an anomaly detector to be used when checking for anomalies for this table.
-Apart from the anomaly detector, you can configure:
+We also optionally configured an anomaly detector to check for anomalies for this table.
+Other additional things we can configure are:

 - `re_data_columns` - to specify for what table columns re_data metrics should be computed
 - `re_data_metrics` - to add additional metrics to be computed for the table

-For re_data seed files, let's look into `toy_shop/seeds/schema.yml` file:
+For re_data seed files, let's look into the `toy_shop/seeds/schema.yml` file:

 ```yml title=toy_shop/seeds/schema.yml
 version: 2